Skip to Content

 About Us

-Dan Empfield Slowtwitch Publisher: Born in California in 1957, Empfield is a graduate of South Tahoe High School and the University of Nevada (Reno), earning a Bachelor of Science in biology.
+Dan Empfield, Publisher: Born in California in 1957, Empfield is a graduate of South Tahoe High School and the University of Nevada (Reno), earning a Bachelor of Science in biology.

 He sold Quintana Roo to Saucony, Inc., in 1995, and stayed on to run Saucony's bike division - which included Quintana Roo and Merlin - for four years.
 He left in 1999 and founded Slowtwitch.com.

-Jordan Rapp Slowtwitch Chief Technology Officer: After spending four years studying mechanical and aerospace engineering at Princeton University, Jordan Rapp only really came to enjoy it as a result of triathlon.
+Jordan Rapp, Chief Technology Officer : After spending four years studying mechanical and aerospace engineering at Princeton University, Jordan Rapp only really came to enjoy it as a result of triathlon.
 A novice in all three sports, the idea of using equipment to go faster seemed like a great idea to a college rower used to racing for six minutes.
-In his sixth season of racing, and his third as a professional, Rapp has enough mileage logged that he can’t be called a novice anymore.
-But he’s enjoying engineering more than ever, especially when it gets him to the finish line quicker.
+2012 was his 10th season of racing, and 7th as a pro, though he's enjoying a second crack at this whole triathlon thing and at life after being nearly killed in a hit-and-run in March of 2010 while riding his bicycle.

-More than a bit of a technophile, Jordan does many of the product reviews for the site.
-Nothing makes him happier than cardboard boxes, with the possible exception of water bottles, goggles, and compression socks, so this is the opiate that offsets the occasionally overwhelming job of coding the site.
+More than a bit of a technophile, Jordan does the occasional product review for the site.
+Nothing makes him happier than cardboard boxes, with the possible exception of swim goggles, so this is the opiate that offsets the occasionally overwhelming job of coding the site.

-Jordan also co-instructs the F.I.S.T. bike fit workshops with Dan, where they help people find enlightenment aboard a bicycle.
+Jordan also co-instructed the F.I.S.T. bike fit workshops with Dan for several years, where they helped people find enlightenment aboard a bicycle, before taking a leave of absence after the birth of his son.
 In addition to F.I.S.T.ing people, you can regularly find him around Xantusia where his favorite activity is climbing the mountain to Wrightwood, which is just about the only time Dan lets him away from his laptop.

 In an eclectic post graduate period, he taught expository writing and worked as a freelance writer and photographer during which he covered a wide range of events including the Super Bowl, the Democratic and Republican conventions, a coal miner's strike in West Virginia, the Daytona 500, NBA finals and Palestinian refugees in Lebanon.
 In his most exciting assignment, he served as a co-driver for the Polish Racing Drivers of America Ford Econoline van in the original Cannonball Sea-to-Shining-Sea Memorial Trophy Dash race from New York to Redondo Beach, California.
 With a makeshift 120-gallon fuel tank, no one smoked and the first gas stop was in Missouri.